 The Pontalba Apartments have been continually rented since their inception in 1850.
 Read more about their fascinating history here.

-I love life around Jackson Square.
-I recommend walking around the square and seeing all the artwork lining the fence.
-Stop and enjoy some street performances, or get your palm read.
+I love life around the square and highly recommend walking around to see all the artwork lining the fence and experience some street performances or get your palm read.

-The French Market is one of my favorite places in New Orleans and definitely should be on your to-do list during your 3 days in New Orleans.
-I love thinking that this was once the home trading post of the Native Americans of this area.
+The French Market is one of my favorite places in New Orleans and should be on your to-do list during your time there.

-Now granted, the market has come a long way since then, but it’s still cool to think about.
+Now granted, the market has come a long way since then, but it is still a vibrant market.

-The Crepe Cart is also a popular spot.
-This French treat can be made sweet or savory and is perfect to munch as you explore the market.
+Another popular spot is the Crepe Cart, which serves their namesake, delightful French crepes.
+This French treat can be made sweet or savory and is perfect for munching as you explore the market.

 If you are vegan, have no fear.
 There are several vegan options in New Orleans as well.